The Gloomspite Gitz are an army in Age of Sigmar available with many models in Warcry through the book Harbingers of Destruction.

 They surrounded your boss?
 Let them pay by ordering everyone to stab them (especially if he is a Loonboss).

 You only have doubles but plenty of units engaged against the same enemies?
 Backstab them!

-Now the problem comes if you have isolated units as it will be much easier for your enemy to pick your units of individually and slaughter them taking advantage of the overall low wounds.
+Now the problem comes if you have isolated fighters as it will be much easier for your enemy to pick and slaughter them individually taking advantage of the overall low wounds.

 Your strategy will then often be to pick strategic points and overrun them with models.
 In scenarios where you have to defend some units, take advantage of the mobility of certain units to keep the distance and screen the slowest ones with your other units.

-Shootas are good options that provide a decent threat at distance but not enough for warbands with low count of models to pursue your units hiding over a roof on a corner of the battlefield.
+Shootas are good options that provide a decent threat at distance in particular for warbands with low count of models that would need to pursue your units hiding over a roof on a corner of the battlefield.